mathias/tessel-weather/README.md

 Turns my [Tessel](http://tessel.io) board into a sort of weather station.
 Pushes data to a Heroku app.
 Must be on wifi to push data.

+## cortado-sketch.ino

+This file is a simple firmware for the LightBlue [Bean](http://punchthrough.com/bean/) (previously called the Cortado) to send temperature data over Bluetooth LE (as a serial connection).

+In theory, this would allow the Tessel to have another temperature data point (say, from another room.)
+For now, since I don't have the Tessel BLE module, I haven't fully integrated it.

 ## License

 Copyright (c) 2012 Matt Gauger